PaulNobrega/SimpleKanban/README.md

 ## Features
 - **Drag-and-drop Kanban columns**: To Do, In Progress, Completed
 - **Add, edit, and delete tasks**
+- **Task Details Modal**: Double-click tasks to edit description, dates, stakeholders, and notes
+- **Linkified Content**: Automatically detects and links emails and URLs in stakeholders and notes
 - **Due dates, started/completed dates**
+- **Key Stakeholders and Notes**: Store additional task information
 - **Tag tasks with colored labels**
 - **Filter tasks by tag**
 - **Delete tags with confirmation**